ottotsuma/Melvor-Classes-Species/README.md

 ### 1.0.2

-* fixed classes mastery token granting no experience
+* fixed profile mastery token granting no experience

 ### 1.0.1

 * fixed the spelling of Throw_Voice
 * removed mastery token, capes and pet from being required for completion log
-* removed classes from being required for max and superior max capes
+* removed profile from being required for max and superior max capes
-* skill cape now also reduces shout Master cost by 5% and increased gold earned from classes by 5%
+* skill cape now also reduces shout Master cost by 5% and increased gold earned from profile by 5%
-* superior skill cape now also reduces shout Master cost by 10% and increased gold earned from classes by 10%
+* superior skill cape now also reduces shout Master cost by 10% and increased gold earned from profile by 10%

 ### 1.0.0